 The Penn State Health Approach to Hematology

 A diagnosis of a blood disorder may result in a referral to a Penn State Health hematologist or advanced practice provider (APP) with hematology and patient care expertise.
-Our hematology team offers highly skilled evaluation, consultation and care for a wide array of noncancerous conditions called benign blood disorders.
+Our benign hematology team offers highly skilled evaluation, consultation and care for a wide array of noncancerous conditions called benign blood disorders.
 A separate team (hematology/oncology) offers treatment for malignant disorders such as leukemia, lymphoma and myeloma.

-Complete Care for All Types of Blood Disorders
+Complete Care for All Types of Non-Malignant Blood Disorders

 Whatever the diagnosis, we’ll explain and discuss your care options.
 Our team will work with you to tailor treatment to your needs, to help prevent problems and keep you well.